 Supported unzippers for downloading

-Unfortunately not all unzippers support the encryption feature of the zip format.
+Unfortunately, not all unzippers support the zip format encryption feature.
 Here is a list of recommended unzippers:

 - Linux: File roller

 The most important questions and answers about secure file transfer

 What is end-to-end encryption?

 With end-to-end encryption, the data to be transferred is already encrypted before it is uploaded.
 This enables not only a secure download but also a secure upload of the files.

 Encryption is recommended when sending confidential documents such as scans of passports, driver’s licenses, financial information, medical or legal information.